-I am a huge fan of photographer Sarah Andrew, and there was a comment made on one of her photographs about the huge copyright notice plastered across the image.
+I am a big fan of photographer Sarah Andrew, and there was a comment made on one of her photographs about the huge copyright notice plastered across the image.
 Folks said that it would be so much nicer if that wasn’t there to distract from the picture.
 Others chimed in – implying that photographers and artists who use those huge copyrights on their work are a bit pompous / too proud of themselves.
 I was immediately horrified for Sarah, as I know the real reason that’s there.
 To keep people from using her images without paying her and/or giving proper credit.

 So I fired off a retort in her defense.
 I said that I make part of my living designing and selling custom business cards for the farrier industry.
 And that frustratingly, I could go into any Tractor Supply in the country, check out the bulletin board (usually back by the restroom) and find at least one farrier’s business card sporting one of my logos – that was not purchased from me.
 Grrrr.
 Of course, any Tractor Supply in the country was a sweeping generalization.
 But it was based on my experience – and nearly every farm/ag store that I’ve been in indeed does have farrier business cards with pirated logos tacked on the board.